1960 Mercedes-Benz 300 SL Roadster

 Looking to keep the speed and performance of the closed 300 SL for the new roadster despite its gain in weight, Mercedes-Benz fitted the more sporting NSL engine of the coupe to all roadsters as standard equipment.
 This made the roadster capable of top speeds that ranged from 133 to 155 mph, depending on the final drive ratio specified.
 However, the stunning performance and design of the 300 SL Roadster did not come cheap, at a list price of $11,000; but it was worth every penny.
 Ownership of a 300 SL implied an exquisite taste in engineering and aesthetics, and it was the ultimate automotive statement.
 Naturally, many found homes in the garages of celebrities, racing drivers, and other successful individuals with an appreciation for fine automobiles.

 This beautiful roadster was originally finished in very desirable Graphite Grey over a red leather interior, the same combination it sports today.
 The Gull Wing Group’s Roadster Register notes the first owner as Donald J.G.
 Leek of Hammonton, North Dakota.
 In 1974, the 300 SL passed to Arthur S. Kleimer of Edison, New Jersey, at which point the roadster is noted as having been repainted blue.
 Kleimer retained the roadster for over two decades before selling it to Russell Moran in Wheatridge, Colorado, in 1998.
-Moran then sold the car shortly thereafter to John P. Herrlin in Mendham.
+Moran then sold the car shortly thereafter to a gentleman in Mendham, New Jersey.
 At this time the car was noted as having been refinished in red.
-Herrlin maintained the 300 SL for approximately 10 years before it was acquired by CB Restorations, of Haverhill, Massachusetts, on behalf of the current owner.
+The gentleman would maintain the 300 SL for approximately 10 years before it was acquired by CB Restorations, of Haverhill, Massachusetts, on behalf of the current owner.
 CB Restorations proceeded to completely restore the car, including refinishing the SL in its original and arresting color combination of Graphite Grey and red leather interior.

 Since completion, the roadster has been sparingly used though routinely and properly maintained while stored in their private collection.
 The owner notes that they have driven their roadster for approximately 1,000 miles since acquiring it in 2009.
 However, it has always been maintained in a climate-controlled facility and properly serviced and exercised as needed.
 Included with the car is a correct reproduction tool set and spare wheel and tire.